Bayt Umm al-Mays

-Bayt Umm al-Mays was a small Palestinian Arab village in the Jerusalem Subdistrict.
+Bayt Umm al-Mays was a small Palestinian Arab village in the Jerusalem Sub-district, located 14 km west of Jerusalem..

+The village was established and settled during the late British Mandatory period, and had 70 inhabitants in 1945.
 It was depopulated during the 1948 Arab-Israeli War on October 21, 1948, by the Har'el Brigade of Operation ha-Har.
-It was located 14 km west of Jerusalem.